How to access information at the CRA

 Make sure you include all of the following information with your request:

-- consent – if you are representing another individual, provide a letter of authorization, signed by the individual and dated within the last 30 days, authorizing us to discuss with you and disclose their personal information to you as their representative; and
+- consent – if you are representing another individual, provide a letter, signed by the individual and dated within the last 30 days, authorizing us to discuss with you and disclose their personal information to you as their representative

 Additional information needed for business-related requests